Arthur Burr Stone: Biography

-Stone fell into Lake Michigan from a height of 1,000 feet on 17 August 1911.
+On 17 August 1911 at an aviation meet in Chicago, Stone's plane crashed into Lake Michigan from a height of 1,000 feet.
+Stone leapt from the plane before impact.
+By his own account: "I held my hand over my face and stood up in the cock pit," as he jumped.
+He spent half an hour in the water before being rescued.

 Stone was test pilot for the Queen Aircraft Company.

-Stone came to Australia in 1912-13 and flew his Bleriot monoplane in exhibitions.
+In 1912 Stone went to Australia and flew his Bleriot monoplane in exhibitions.
 Bert Hinkler became his mechanic.
 Stone was also a motorcycle globe-of-death rider.
-Stone also toured New Zealand, and flew at Auckland Domain on 19 April 1913, where "The aircraft made a forced landing after 400 yards; it and the pilot were attacked by members of the disgruntled crowd who felt they had not got their money’s worth."
+Stone toured New Zealand, and flew at Auckland Domain on 19 April 1913, where the "aircraft made a forced landing after 400 yards; it and the pilot were attacked by members of the disgruntled crowd who felt they had not got their money’s worth."

 Stone was in Hamilton on May 12, then on 4 June the monoplane was "written off by a fence on the boundary of Napier's racecourse."

-Arthur Burr (Wizard) Stone was earmarked to carry the first Government official airmail from Melbourne to Sydney on 23 May 1914.
+Stone was earmarked to carry the first Government official airmail from Melbourne to Sydney on 23 May 1914.
 Five days before the scheduled flight, the American barnstormer, while test flying his Metz-Bleriot at Sunshine, Victoria, suffered a mishap and damaged the plane.
 The flight was cancelled and the mail was carried to Sydney by rail.